PHOTOS: Why They Marched, In Their Own Words

 "I feel like this is important because school is the start of where my life will go, and if I don't feel safe then there's no way that my life's going to go a good way," Vivi says.

-Ethan Polly, Will Polly, Adam Urbancic
+Ethan Polly, Will Jamieson, Adam Urbancic

 Ethan Polly, Will Polly and Adam Urbancic stood outside of the Capital Grille after the march, still holding the megaphone that they used during the event.